 - Review Capitalization and Punctuation Rules: Have students write sentences or paragraphs based on a picture in the book or the plot, making sure to use correct grammar.

 - Practice Building Compound and Complex Sentences: Use the wordless book as inspiration for writing compound and complex sentences.
-Model this to your students before having them create their own sentences.
+Model this during a lesson to your students before having them create their own sentences.

-- Practice Writing Dialogue and Dialogue Punctuation Rules: Have students imagine what different characters might be saying and write their own dialogue for the characters.
+- Practice Writing Dialogue and Dialogue Punctuation Rules: Have upper elementary students imagine what different characters might be saying and write their own dialogue for the characters.

 - Practice Using Figurative Language: Have students use similes, metaphors, alliteration, onomatopoeia, and other figurative language as they "read" the book or describe what is happening on a certain page.